nhsd-exeter/dos-comparison-tool/README.md

 - Code quality
 - Reference the [TODO.md](documentation/TODO.md) file
 - Provide guidance on how to use feature toggles and branching by abstraction

+### Local UI Development

+To start the UI in development mode, run the following command.
+It assumes that you have already `tx-mfa` authenticated into the nonprod AWS account.

+    make ui-start PROFILE=dev

 ## Testing